CoLRev-Environment/colrev/docs/source/user_resources/2_4_fulltext_retrieval.rst

 .. _Fulltext retrieval:

-Step 4: Fulltext retrieval
+Step 4: Full-text retrieval
 ==================================

-The step of fulltext retrieval refers to the activities to acquire fulltext documents (PDFs) as well as to ascertain or improve their quality.
+The step of full-text retrieval refers to the activities to acquire full-text documents (PDFs) as well as to ascertain or improve their quality.
-It should ensure that fulltext documents correspond to their associated metadata (no mismatches), that they are machine readable (OCR and semantically anotated), that unnecessary materials (such as coverpages) are removed.
+It should ensure that full-text documents correspond to their associated metadata (no mismatches), that they are machine readable (OCR and semantically anotated), that unnecessary materials (such as coverpages) are removed.

 PDFs are stored in the ``data/pdfs`` directory.
 Per default, PDF documents are not versioned by git to ensure that CoLRev repositories can be published without violating copyright restrictions.